 Your personalized rehabilitation program may start in stages, first with a focus on communication abilities and mobility, then move into occupational therapy to work on finer motor skills and things like vocational rehab or recreational therapy.
 Your rehab team may be led by a physiatrist (rehab physician) and may include physical therapists, occupational therapists, social workers, case workers, rehabilitation psychologists, vocational counselors, nutritionists, and of course, registered nurses (RNs) and certified rehabilitation registered nurses (CRRNs).

 As part of your rehabilitation and general health care and wellness program, your clinicians will help you address and manage any symptoms you may be experiencing such as pain or tingling, bladder or bowel problems, breathing difficulty, spasticity (muscle tension), gastrointestinal problems, sexual dysfunction, skin problems, depression, or anxiety.

 How Home Health Care Can Help

 A multidisciplinary home health care team with SCI expertise allows your rehabilitation, health care, and community reintegration to continue long term and on your terms, in the comfort of home.
-An RN or CRRN clinical manager leads the home care team of specialists and collaborates with you and your doctor to make sure you get the assistive devices, medications, supplies, and reliable health care services you need to stay healthy at home and continue to work toward your personal goals.
+An RN or CRRN clinical manager along with your physician will collaborate with you to make sure you get the assistive devices, medications, supplies, and reliable health care services you need to stay healthy at home and continue to work toward your personal goals.